ynaroditsky/OmniAssist/README.md

             },
             "dynamicAttributes": [                      // The dynamic attributes that are being sent by UI.
 Not required {
-                    "attributeName": "string",          // Attribute name provided by an UI request "conditionalValue": "string",       // Allow to use the attribute value as a condtion.
+                    "key": "string",                    // Attribute key provided by an UI request "conditionalValue": "string",       // Allow to use the attribute value as a condtion.
+The replacementValue will be sent to AI
                     "base64Encoded": "true|false",      // Is the attribute value base64 encoded?
-                    "prefixPrompt": "string",           // Prompt before an attribute value or prompt "replacementValue": "string",       // If value of replacementValue is not null, it will be sent to AI instead of the attirbute value sent by an UI request
+                    "prefixPrompt": "string",           // Prompt before an attribute value or replacementValue "replacementValue": "string",       // If value of replacementValue is not null, it will be sent to AI instead of the attirbute value sent by an UI request
-                    "postfixPrompt": "string",          // Prompt after an attribute value or prompt "ragFlag":"true|false"
+                    "postfixPrompt": "string",          // Prompt after an attribute value or replacementValue "ragFlag":"true|false"
                 },
                 {
-                    "attributeName": "string",
+                    "key": "string",
                     "conditionalValue": "string",
                     "base64Encoded": "true|false",
                     "prefixPrompt": "string",